 Always warm up before you engage in endurance or strength training.
 As a rule of thumb, you should spend at least 10 minutes warming up with gentle stretches.
 Work slowly and gradually during your warm-up: don’t overdo it.
 If possible, you should engage in endurance exercises 3 days a week.
 You can do your endurance workout every other day for at least 10 minutes, with the goal of working up to 30 minutes.
 Remember to cool down at the end of each endurance session.
 For example, walk slowly until your heart rate and breathing have returned to the normal range.

 Combine endurance with strength training and range of motion exercises, including stretching.
-Maintaining range of motion is especially important for patients with RA so youshould do some stretching every day.
+Maintaining range of motion is especially important for patients with RA so incorporate stretching into every day.
 Be sure to stretch a little before your endurance exercise and as you cool down.
 Try doing your strength training every other day, on the days you don’t do endurance training.
 Make sure to leave one day a week free for recovery.

 Are there exercise options for me if I have limited mobility or can’t get out to the gym?